 When you achieve this color, turn the flame to medium-low and whisk in the butter CAREFULLY!
 It will bubble up.
 Continue to whisk until all the butter is incorporated.
 Cook without stirring for one minute.

 Turn your flame to low and whisk in your cream - also - CAREFULLY!
 It was bubble up and steam like crazy.
+Add the rum in last and stir to combine.
 Pour into a metal or glass bowl or into mason jars and let cook completely.
 Store in your refrigerator.